-<h3>Chapter 7.</h3>
+CHAPTER 7

 For myself I am not in this difficulty.
-The Apostle Peter speaks of elders in a way which by no means implies the idea of an official nomination. &#8220;The elders who are among you I exhort, who am also an elder.&#8221; In like manner he adds, &#8220;Likewise ye younger [*presbuterois, neoteroi*] submit yourselves unto the elder,&#8221; @1 Peter 5: 1, 5.
+The Apostle Peter speaks of elders in a way which by no means implies the idea of an official nomination.
+"The elders who are among you I exhort, who am also an elder."
+In like manner he adds, "Likewise ye younger [*presbuterois*, *neoteroi*] submit yourselves unto the elder," @1 Peter 5: 1, 5.

 In @Acts 15 we find also in the assembly at Jerusalem elders, whose appointment is nowhere related, but who are there on the footing on which Peter expressly put them in his epistle.